cardoo-finance/integration-doc/index.md

 ## Testing Guideline <a name="testing-guideline"></a>
 You need to use the sandbox mode to test integrations.
-There's a few key differences from the production mode:
+There are a few key differences from the production mode:
 - No real bank card will be accepted, you need to use test card data.
 - Automatic customer identification and verification process is not available, but you can still experience this part of the process from customer's point of view.
 - You will have to manually issue or deny the Guarantee (this is available only in the sandbox mode).